fa-fo-a/app-skeleton/readme.md

 after getting copy of that repository you could by global search-replace replace `appnameplaceholder` to your application name when its done that part could be removed and following content (below) may be used as project readme

+project has example of architecture inside, it could be removed by `make uninstall_example`

 # general

 ## make
 for flawless experience you need to install `make`

 ## CI\CD
-inside of `docker` dir there's `hooks` that is configured for container building at hub.docker.com _Note that migrations part commented and you may need to uncomment/create own in both solutions_
+inside of `docker` dir there's `hooks` that is configured for container building at hub.docker.com<br>
+_Note that migrations part commented and you may need to uncomment/create own in both solutions_

 ## local docker